MirisanRavindran/MirisanRavindran/README.md

       "Web Development Team: I lead a team to create and manage our website, showcasing our achievements and attracting new team members", ],
     currentFocus:
       "Our current focus is participating in the RoboMaster University Series (RMU), a global competition.
-We aim to build advanced and intelligent robots, focusing on control algorithms, computer vision, and web interfaces to excel in the competition.",
+We aim to build advanced and intelligent robots, focusing on control algorithms, computer vision",
     connect:
       "I'm open to collaboration, discussion, and sharing insights with fellow robotics enthusiasts.
 Let's innovate together and transform the world with robotics!", },